Accommodation at Tyndale House and in Cambridge

 Tyndale House Accommodation

-Please kindly note that we request all visitors to arrive between 9am-5pm on their arrival date and to vacate their rooms by 10am on their departure date to make arrangements smooth for the housekeeping team.
+Please kindly note that we request all visitors to arrive between 9am-5pm on their arrival date (check-in starts at 2pm) and to vacate their rooms by 10am on their departure date to make arrangements smooth for the housekeeping team.
 If you would like to come or leave outside these hours a £40 administration cost will be incurred.

 The single rooms come with bed linen and towels provided.
 All rooms are en-suite and include a desk, generous cupboard space and internet access.
 Kitchen facilities are shared with use of kitchen cupboards, fridge and freezer space.